Traits That Can Develop If You've Been Unable To Meet Your Social Goals, And Which Can Hinder Your Further

 Becoming more interested in being right than improving

-Some people think the world is slanted against them, and they'd rather hold onto that belief than re-examine it and make changes.
-If they feel they've been treated unfairly, they may think changing their attitude means letting the people who victimized them off the hook.
+Some people think the world is slanted against them, and they'd rather hold onto that belief than re-examine it and make adjustments.
+If they feel they've been treated unfairly, they may think changing their attitude means letting everyone who victimized them off the hook.
 If someone disagrees with their way of seeing things they feel misunderstood and get defensive.
 That even applies to this article.
-When I set out to write it I knew that some of the readers who most need to hear what it has to say are going to be the most likely to feel attacked and dismiss it.
+As I was writing it I knew some of the readers who most need to hear what it has to say are going to be the likeliest to feel attacked and dismiss it.

 If you have these problems, what can you do about them?